Last Updated on January 3, 2023 by Matt

 When to buy a bicycle over an electric scooter

-Anyone who feels like they need more exercise should definitely go for a bike.
+Even though electric scooter rides are a form of light exercise, anyone who feels like they need more exercise should definitely go for a bike.
 Burning a few of those extra calories each day will make a big difference over time.
 The bike is a clear winner for people like that.

 Other than that, the bike would be a great choice for a budget under $200.

 The electric scooters costing $200 or less are either of lower quality, or designed for children.

 Also, anyone with a budget in the $300 – $350 range, who doesn’t wish to get a budget scooter can consider a bike.
 The $350 bike will not be the best bike in the world by any means, but chances are, it will be at least as useful as the $350 electric scooter.

 Finally, while electric scooters with seats and trunks can be excellent choices in certain scenarios, like for students that need a scooter, or for people working in delivery, I believe that the trusted old bicycle can be an even better option in many scenarios, especially when the range of your scooter is limited and not enough for your daily tasks.

 When to buy an electric scooter over a bicycle

 If you have a bad commute, you should probably get an electric scooter.